Genetic history of Europe: Autosomal DNA

 According to geneticist David Reich, based on ancient human genomes that his laboratory sequenced in 2016, Europeans descend from a mixture of four West-Eurasian ancestral components, namely WHG (western hunter-gatherers), EHG, Neolithic farmers from the Levant/Anatolia as well as from Neolithic farmers from Iran (often summarized as "EEF"; early European farmers), in varying degrees.

-Siberian geneflow is found among several Uralic-speaking European ethnic groups.
-This Siberian component is itself a composition of Ancient North Eurasian and East Asian-related ancestry from Eastern Siberia, maximized among Evenks and Evens or Nganasans.
-The spread of this ancestry is linked by some geneticists to the dispersal of Uralic languages, others however maintain that the Uralic languages spread prior to the arrival of Siberian geneflow, which is a secondary source of diversity within Uralic-speaking populations.
-Genetic data points to a western Siberian hunter-gatherer origin of the observed Siberian geneflow among Uralic-speaking groups.
-Western Siberian hunter-gatherers were characterized by high Ancient North Eurasian ancestry and lower amounts of Eastern Siberian admixture.
-Genetic data on Volga Tatars or Chuvash, found among "Western Turkic speakers, like Chuvash and Volga Tatar, the East Asian component was detected only in low amounts (~ 5%)".

 Like other Eurasian populations, Mesolithic, Neolithic or Bronze Age ancestries are not homogenously distributed in European populations.
 But WHG-related ancestries are highest in present-day individuals from the Baltic States, Belarus, Poland and Russia whilst EHG-related ancestries are highest in Finland and Estonia.
 Steppe-related ancestries are found in high levels in northern Europe, peaking in Ireland, Iceland, Norway and Sweden, but decrease further south, especially in southern Europe, where Neolithic Anatolian-related farmer ancestries dominate.

 Autosomal genetic distances (Fst) based on SNPs (2009)

 The genetic distance between populations is often measured by Fixation index (Fst), based on genetic polymorphism data, such as single-nucleotide polymorphisms (SNPs) or microsatellites.
 Fst is a special case of F-statistics, the concept developed in the 1920s by Sewall Wright.
 Fst is simply the correlation of randomly chosen alleles within the same sub-population relative to that found in the entire population.
 It is often expressed as the proportion of genetic diversity due to allele frequency differences among populations.

 The values range from 0 to 1.
 A zero value implies that the two populations are panmictic, that they are interbreeding freely.
 A value of one would imply that the two populations are completely separate.
 The greater the Fst value, the greater the genetic distance.
 Essentially, these low Fst values suggest that the majority of genetic variation is at the level of individuals within the same population group (~ 85%); whilst belonging to a different population group within same 'race'/ continent, and even to different racial/ continental groups added a much smaller degree of variation (3–8%; 6–11%, respectively).